reflectoring/reflectoring.github.io/_posts/2019-08-27-spring-boot-starter.md

 * if not in the same parent build, have a separate dependencyManagement closure
 * include spring boot dependencies in `compileOnly` configuration to let the consumer decide on the version

-# Providing an entry-point `@Configuration`
+### Providing an entry-point `@Configuration`
 * functionality is a set of beans made available in the application context
 * @configuration class that can include other configurations
 * single point of entry to the functionality of the starter

-# Making it Optional
+### Making it Optional
 * always allow to turn it off
 * Conditional annotations (link to post)

-# Making it Configurable
+### Making it Configurable
 * always make it configurable (not everyone needs all features)
 * @ConfigurationProperties (link to post)
 * we access the consumer's `application.properties`

-# Including the starter in the consumer
+### Making it Accessible

+* Use the Metadata processor to generate metadata about all configuration parameters
+* the processor automatically reads properties from @ConfigurationProperties classes
+* if there are additional properties, add them manually in `META-INF/additional-spring-configuration-metadata.json`

+### Improving Startup Time
+* use the autoconfigure processor

+## Using the Starter
 * simply add it as a dependency

 https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-developing-auto-configuration.html

-# Improving Startup Time
-* use the autoconfigure processor